ircv3/ircv3-specifications/extensions/forward-mode.md

 The value of the `FORWARD` token is the mode character which is used to enable this (e.g. `FORWARD=f` or `FORWARD=L`).

+IF the server does not support a forward mode, it MAY include the token with no value (`FORWARD=`).

 ## The FORWARD mode

 Servers MAY allow some users to set the FORWARD mode on a channel.